 Under most states' student loan bill-of-rights laws, a servicer must get a license through the state.
 These laws also usually prohibit servicers from:

-In addition, student loan laws often create new ombudsman offices to assist borrowers with their student loans.
+Also, student loan laws often create new ombudsman offices to assist borrowers with their student loans.
 The ombudsman generally receives, reviews, and attempts to resolve any complaints from student loan borrowers, as well as answers questions about student loans.
 In California, for example, Governor Gavin Newsom signed Assembly Bill 376, the state's Student Borrower Bill of Rights, which creates a Student Borrower Ombudsman's Office to advocate on behalf of borrowers during disputes with lenders.
 California's Student Borrower Bill of Rights is further designed to provide student borrowers with protections against predatory lenders and servicers.
 For example, the law requires loan industry employees to undergo special customer service training.

 It's doubtful that any federal laws aimed at controlling the activities of student loan servicers will pass under the Trump administration.
 But the Biden administration could very well be more amenable to this kind of federal law.

 To find out more about laws that regulate student loan servicers in your state, if any, and to learn more about your rights as a student loan borrower, talk to a debt settlement lawyer or consumer protection lawyer with experience in this area, or a student loan lawyer.